rfg74/rfg74.github.io/Lab4.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/a_DNTH_fRwI?si=bcoqw6fgPoXI9IA7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Lower Limit PWM:

+To identify the minimum PWM required to overcome friction when placed on the floor, I increased the PWM in increments of 5 until the robot started moving.
+Once the car overcame static friction, I lowered the output value until it stopped moving.
+From this I found that the lower threshold was around 47.
+This was from when the car was starting from a full stop.
+If already moving, the car only needed a value of 33 in order to begin coasting.
+I also noted that during these trials, my left set of wheels did not spin at the same rate as my right set.
+They were significantly weaker than the right set.

+Turning proved to require a larger output thank simply moving forward.
+From my trials I found that a minimum output value of 72 was required to start rotation from a full stop.
+It should also be noted that throughout these trials, I used up a lot of the battery.
+As such, I assume these values would be lower on a fully charged battery.

+### Calibration Factor

+As previously stated, there was a disparity in my wheel rotation rate despite the output to both sides being set to equal values.
+This was causing a noteable skew to the left every time I ran my car.
+To resolve this, I have to implement a calibration factor such that both wheels spin at the same rate.
+During my analysis, I ran both wheels at an equal output.
+I lowered the output to 70 on each side.
+However, when I continued running my code multiple times, I noted that the output to the left set of wheels were spinning at random rates.
+Sometimes I would run the loop and the wheels would spin at the exact rate, other times the wheels would sputter or remain stagnant.

+When both wheels were spinning at full capacity, there was a significantly smaller deflection.
+With the reference output as 70, I incrementally raised the left side's output until the car was able to drive in a straight line.
+Through continuous trial and error, I found that an output of 81 was able to keep the trajectory relatively straight.
+From this I was able to calculate a calibration factor of 81/70 ~= 1.16.
+Now I know for 200 output on my right set of wheels I need a 232 output for my left set.
+While this works in theory, in practice the irregularity of my left set of wheels inhibited me from getting the car to move in a proper straight line trajectory.

+## References

+For this lab, I primarily referenced the reports of Mikayla Lahr, Daria Kot, and Nila Narayan.
+Additionally, I attended office hours on Saturday, Monday, and Tuesday to debug my problems.
+I used ChatGPT to figure out how to add two pictures side by side on my website.